 In the rest of the article, we will dive into a discussion about a few interventions.
 Students can use these to reduce the negative impacts of the problems they face:

-In order to overcome homesickness, you should try spending more time on your campus so that you get familiar with the feeling of being there.
+To overcome homesickness, you should try spending more time on your campus so that you get familiar with the feeling of being there.
 Once you are familiar with being on campus, you will not miss home that much.
-You need to make friends to feel like you are at home and in order to make friends, you must be socially active when it comes to campus events.
+You need to make friends feel like you are at home and to make friends, you must be socially active when it comes to campus events.

-You need to monitor your diet and exercise so that you can have a good time at the campus and also achieve your goals.
-Your body needs to be healthy in order to work at its full potential.
+You need to monitor your diet and exercise so that you can have a good time on campus and also achieve your goals.
+Your body needs to be healthy to work at its full potential.

 Your sleep pattern plays a great role in the performance of your mind.
 If you are not sleeping enough, you will end up feeling absent-minded in class and you might find yourself being unable to concentrate in class.
 You will also end up compromising your schedule if you are getting insufficient hours to sleep.